andrey-dru-me1/mattermost-reminder-bot/README.md

 ### Examples

-Rule will create weekly reminder that will be triggered at 12:00 on fridays repeatedly
+Command will create weekly reminder that will be triggered at 12:00 on fridays repeatedly

 ```text
 /reminder add "Weekly Reminder" "0 0 12 * * FRI *" "Another week is coming to an end!"